pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/sqlserver_persistence/_index.md

 ###### Delete

 This component has the deleteByFilter() method, which is used to delete one or more records in a table.
-It accepts the correlationId and a filter as input parameters, and once the execution has been successfully completed, it returns None.
+It accepts the context and a filter as input parameters, and once the execution has been successfully completed, it returns None.

 {{< tabsection >}}
   {{< include "./__code17_node.md" >}}